 DECLARATION ON THE COMMON LANGUAGE

-The answer to the question whether a common language is used in Bosnia & Herzegovina, Croatia, Montenegro and Serbia is affirmative.
+The answer to the question of whether a common language is used in Bosnia & Herzegovina, Croatia, Montenegro and Serbia is affirmative.

 This is a common standard language of the polycentric type – one spoken by several nations in several states, with recognisable variants, such as German, English, Arabic, French, Spanish, Portuguese and many others.
-This fact is corroborated by Štokavian as the common dialectal basis of the standard language, the ratio of same versus different in the language, and the consequent mutual comprehensibility.
+This fact is corroborated by Štokavian as the common dialectal basis of this standard language, the ratio of same versus different in the language, and the consequent mutual comprehensibility.

 The use of four names for the standard variants – Bosnian, Croatian, Montenegrin and Serbian – does not imply that these are four different languages.

-We, the undersigned, hold that
+We, the undersigned, hold that:

 - the fact that a common polycentric language exists does not question the individual right to express belonging to different nations, regions or states;